News and updates from today's Practical Guide to Developing Your Skills as an Effective Clinical Director virtual conference

 Chair's Welcome and Introduction: What makes an excellent Clinical Director?

 Dr Emma Jane Hosking

 • leadership qualities required for the role

 • accountability of Clinical Directors

 • supporting Clinical Directors under pressure through Covid-19

 • the Clinical Directors role in driving improvement: learning from our experience

 • where next for current Clinical Director

-Next we had Dr Rebecca Barker's session where there was a lot of important information for aspiring and current Clinical Directors.
-The session start with introduction to their background.
-Following on she discussed the importance and how to lead through a crisis, which is particularly relevant especially during the pandemic and Covid-19 with a reflection on what they have learnt including but not limited to the importance of engagement, staff wellbeing, career development and compassionate patient centred care.
+Next we had Mr Jason Smith's session where there was a lot of important information for aspiring and current Clinical Directors.
+The session started with an introduction to their background.
+Following on he discussed the importance and how to lead through a crisis, which is particularly relevant especially during the pandemic and Covid-19 with a reflection on what they have learnt including but not limited to the importance of engagement, staff wellbeing, career development and compassionate patient centred care.